 In principle, the duplication of choices is necessary due to shared subexpressions which are evaluated by different tasks.
-In contrast to purely functional programming, it would be wrong to update graph nodes of such expressions by their results if they occur in a non-deterministic context.
+In contrast to purely functional programming, it would be wrong to update graph nodes of such expressions by their results if they occur in a non-deterministic context (this is discussed in more detail in Appendix A).
 As a solution to this problem, we propose to store "task-specific" updates in the graph, i.e., instead of updating graph nodes by their computed results, we keep the graph nodes but memorize results already computed by some task for a function node.
 When a task has to evaluate a function node again due to sharing, it directly uses an already computed result.